AlexandreFenyo/net-monitor/README.md

 ## Unmanaging a chart

 Simply call `manager.unmanage()` to unmanage the chart.
-This will destroy the Chart.js instance (the chart , close the web socket to the server and clean
+This will destroy the Chart.js chart instances (the charts disappear), close the web socket to the server and clean associated data.

 # Server installation